 In addition to hard-water minerals, other common water additives impact the flavor of brewed coffee.
 Extra chlorine especially can leave coffee tasting off, and is one of the main reasons coffee chains like Starbucks use coffee water filters.
 When your reputation depends on creating dependable, replicable beverages, filtering water for coffee is the best place to start.

-Your Culligan Man can talk you through some of the best solutions for your particular tap water to get the best coffee, and help you determine what makes sense for your home and your coffee habits.
+Your local Indio Culligan can talk you through some of the best solutions for your particular tap water to get the best coffee, and help you determine what makes sense for your home and your coffee habits.